DECODEproject/whitepaper/conceptual_framework.md

 **Controlling access to large datasets or streams of data**

 We require a mechanism for controlling access to either large datasets or streams of data.
-Perhaps I wish to publish a dataset including all my movement data from my phone for the last two months and yet control access to certain attributes.
+Perhaps a participant wishes to publish a dataset including all their movement data from their phone for the last two months and yet control access to certain attributes.

 This is also an ongoing research topic within DECODE.

 Potential options are:

 - Encrypt each data item in the list as above
 - Separate the data into "columns" ie. each data attribute is becomes an array of values and these are then encrypted using ABE
-- Investigate DRM tech for encrypting large (e.g. Video) streams can similar approaches be applied to user data?
+- Investigate DRM tech for encrypting large streams (e.g. video).
+Can similar approaches be applied to user data?

 ## Distributed Ledger